 How To Use Good Vocabulary in Your IELTS Exam?

-Here’s how to boost your word game:
+Here’s how to boost your daily use English words:

 - Read widely: Dive into books, articles, and newspapers to expand your vocabulary.